T-Shirts & Stuff

 The US 5 gallon gas can originated early in World War II, copied from German "Wehrmachtskanister" or "Benzinkanister" made in the 1930s.
 The superiority of the German can was recognized by the British and Americans in the North African campaign and immediatley copied, replacing the earlier British "flimsy" can that was subject to leakage and other problems.

-Although American production eventually produced a flood of the new standard can, flimsies and captured German cans filled in through the African fighting and into Italy.
-The name "Jerry Can" comes from the slang WW I name for the German soldiers, a tacit salute to the German's superior engineering.
+Although American production eventually produced a flood of the new standard can, flimsies and captured German cans filled in through the African fighting and into Italy and France.
+The name "Jerry Can" comes from the slang World War I name for the German soldiers, a tacit salute to the German's superior engineering.

 Design of the Jerry Can